View of Black Sea Turkey from a balcony.

 Where is the black sea?

-The Black Sea is situation at the center of Ukraine (north,) Russia and Georgia (east), Turkey (south), and Bulgaria and Romania (west).
+The Black Sea is the situation at the center of Ukraine (north,) Russia and Georgia (east), Turkey (south), and Bulgaria and Romania (west).
 It is a unique body of water with fresh water residing on top and salt water below.
-It is accessed by way of the Bosporus Straight which separates Istanbul into the Asian side and the European side.
+It is accessed by way of the Bosporus Straight which separates Istanbul into the Anatolian side and the European side.

 Is Black Sea Turkey worth visiting?